jewe6889/srt-translator/README.md

 # SRT Translator

-A simple tool to translate subtitle files (.srt) into different languages using free translation services.
+A simple tool to translate subtitle files (.srt) into different languages using GoogleTranslator.

 ## Features